janjakubowski/project-one/README.md

 # project-one
-First group project for team to be named later
+First group project for Gaurdians of the GitHub